 From the College Side

-Once you have completed all requirements of a college's application process, the college will usually send you a letter to inform you about acceptance, wait list or denial.
+Once you have completed all requirements of a college's application process, the college will usually post your admission decision in your online portal and inform you about acceptance, wait list or denial by letter.

 Wall Street Journal article on college acceptance